gnethravathi07/Financial-Loan/README.md

 - **SQL Query Verification**: Manually reviewed output for each KPI.
 - **Python Double Check**: Plotted summary statistics and ensured alignment.
 - **Power BI DAX Testing**: Used CALCULATE() and FILTER() to mimic SQL logic.
-- **Tableau Data Interpreter**: Validated with SQL output via custom calculated fields.
 - **Excel Cross-checking**: Compared pivot values to SQL exports.

 ### Conclusion
 This project exemplifies the power of combining tools for data excellence.
 It:

 * Automates insights using SQL.
-* Visualizes strategically using Power BI and Tableau.
+* Visualizes strategically using Power BI
 * Analyzes deeply with Python.
 * Simplifies access with Excel.